Calendar (Anglican Use of the Roman Rite)

 All Hallows, Nov.
 1st

-Catholics also normally must do some form of penance on all Fridays of the year.†Abstinence from meat (not including fish and shellfish) is the obligatory form of this penance during Lent (and, in the Ordinariate, on the Ember Fridays of September and December); outside Lent, the choice of penance is left mainly to individual discretion (though abstinence is traditional).
+Catholics also normally must do some form of penance on all Fridays of the year.†Abstinence from meat (not including fish and shellfish) is the obligatory form of Friday penance in Lent (and, in the Ordinariate, on the Ember Fridays of September and Advent); outside Lent, the choice of penance is left to personal discretion, though abstinence is traditional.

-*The duty to attend Mass is waived for any Catholic with a serious reason not fulfill it: e.g. lack of transport, not wanting to spread illness, etc. (Contrary to common belief, Ash Wednesday has never been a Holy Day of Obligation.)
+*The duty to attend Mass is waived for those with a serious reason not fulfill it: e.g. lack of transport, not wanting to spread illness, etc. (Contrary to common belief, Ash Wednesday has never been a Holy Day of Obligation.)

 †If a solemnity falls on a Friday, the duty of Friday penance is waived, even during Lent.